 - Page Faults

 - Disk Throughput

 - Disk Utilization

 - Network Drops

 - Network Throughput

 - Network Packets

-Vector work on the top of pcp which is really light weight.
-It provided system admins to analyse system and application level stats in a very real time manner.
+Vector work on the top of pcp which is really lightweight.
+It provided system admins to analyze the system and application-level stats in a very real-time manner.
 Good luck and enjoy your metrics.